 To fulfill these aims, DOT expressly prohibits and will not tolerate any form of discrimination, harassment, exploitation or violence.
-This includes workplace bullying, workplace harassment, workplace violence, sexual harassment, and any form of discrimination, harassment, exploitation or violence that is physical, sexual or psychological, based upon race, colour, religion, national origin, sex, age, sexual orientation, marital status, disability, or social status.
+This includes workplace bullying, workplace harassment, workplace violence, sexual harassment, and any form of discrimination, harassment, exploitation or violence that is physical, sexual or psychological.